Wondering how google search works?

 Check out the data from Google about changing consumer behaviours on search.
 Explore customer trends, analyse user behaviour, and find insights that show what people are engaging with and searching for to help shape your strategies.

 Google Search is a powerful tool.
 It enables users to find, share, and access an almost immeasurable amount of content.
 Regardless of how or where they connect, understanding how Google Search works is essential.
 If you have a “brick and mortar” local business that provides goods or services to a local population, and you want your customers to find you whether you have a Google My Business listing, website or social media profile.
-Google goes through an entire journey to find your business, categorise it, and show it to your potential customers to discover you.
+Google goes through an entire journey to find your business, categories it, and show it to your potential customers to discover you.

-The impact of the Accurate Local Listings
+The impact of the accurate local listings

 Google generally discovers business by the number and consistency of local business citations.
 Google pulls data from a wide variety of sources in continuously making up its local business index.
 When Google finds multiple consistent references to a business’s name, location, and phone number, it strengthens Google’s “trust” in the efficacy of that data.
 This then leads to Google showing the business with a higher degree of confidence by following links from page to page, directories to directories finding new data never seen before.

-Note: We’ve realised a free tool that you can check all the basic business listings and citations across on the search.
+Note: We’ve realized a free tool that you can check all the basic business listings and citations across on the search.
 So, you will know how your business listings appear across online directories and how reliable they are.
 Check your local business accuracy score.

 Once the Google crawler, which we call Google Bot, has discovered your business listings, it must understand what your business is all about, what kind of services you are providing, which categories of your business match in response to the user’s query.
 This process is called indexing.
 Just as you would organize the inventory of your store, whether it’s shoes, sweaters, or dresses, Google analyzes the content on your page and saves this information to its index, a database considered to be the most extensive library in the world.
 So how can you help the Google index understand your content better?
 First, you need to provide all the information about your business.
 Each local business has approximately hundreds of different pieces of information that they need to complete on all the various directories.
 If you are using OBENAN Local Listings, you can overview your profile completeness score.
 If you have incomplete information, you will be able to see which specific data you need to fill in to increase your findability rate.